-The midwestern not-for-profit smart home included nearly 130 different technology

-18 EFFECTIVE TECHNOLOGY-SUPPORTED INDEPENDENT LIVING health/wellness, and apps (see Table 3).
-A full list of technology within the home can be found in

-Appendix E. According to the cost data provided by the organization, the total cost of technology was \$97,238.
+The midwestern not-for-profit smart home included nearly 130 different technology devices.
+These devices were divided into eight categories: home automation, platform technology, remote home monitoring, adaptive equipment, external tracking, smart health/wellness, and apps (see Table 3).
+A full list of technology within the home can be found in Appendix E. According to the cost data provided by the organization, the total cost of technology was \$97,238.
 The total cost includes the cost of all devices (\$85,278) and the cost of technology installation (\$11,960).
 There are also ongoing costs, such as internet, iPhones subscriptions, and IP tracking services, which totaled \$3,326.
 These ongoing costs were not added in the total cost.